Jump to Recipe Print Recipe

 This is a simple one-step recipe!
 Add the fresh basil, sunflower seeds, garlic, olive oil, lemon juice, and parmesan to a food processor and blend until the seeds and basil are creamy and sauce-like.
 That is it.
 It is super easy!

-If you love to use fresh herbs as I do, you will want to check out this article on How to Use Fresh Herbs in Your Cooking.
-I can’t say enough about using fresh herbs; it makes a big difference in freshness and flavor.
+If you love using fresh herbs as I do, you will want to check out this article on How to Use Fresh Herbs in Your Cooking.
+I can’t say enough about using fresh herbs; they greatly affect freshness and flavor.

 Can this no-nut pesto sauce go bad?